A patient who feels ill and complains of chills, fever, and pain in the rectum or anus could be suffering from an anal abscess or fistula.

 After an abscess has been drained, a tunnel may persist connecting the anal gland from which the abscess arose to the skin.
 If this occurs, persistent drainage from the outside opening may indicate the persistence of this tunnel.
 If the outside opening of the tunnel heals, recurrent abscess may develop.

 What are the symptoms of an abscess or fistula?

 An abscess is usually associated with symptoms of pain and swelling around the anus.
-Individuals may also experience fatigue, fevers and chills.
-Symptoms related to the fistula include irritation of skin around the anus, drainage of pus (which often relieves the pain), fever, and feeling poorly in general.
+Individuals may also experience fatigue, fevers, and chills.
+Symptoms related to the fistula include irritation of the skin around the anus, drainage of pus (which often relieves the pain), fever, and feeling poorly in general.

 Does an abscess always become a fistula?

 No. A fistula develops in about 50 percent of all abscess cases, and there is really no way to predict if this will occur.

 An abscess is treated by making an opening in the skin near the anus to drain the pus from the infected cavity and thereby relieve the pressure.
 Often, this can be done in the doctor’s office using a local anesthetic.
 A large or deep abscess may require hospitalization and the assistance of an anesthesiologist.
 Hospitalization may also be necessary for patients prone to more serious infections, such as diabetics or people with decreased immunity.
 Antibiotics are a poor alternative to draining the pus, because antibiotics do not penetrate the fluid within an abscess.

 Surgery is necessary to cure an anal fistula.
 Although fistula surgery is usually relatively straightforward, the potential for complication exists.
 It may be performed at the same time as the abscess surgery, although fistulas often develop four to six weeks after an abscess is drained, sometimes even months or years later.